 For example, let's assume that the GBP/USD pair is at the 1.2920 level and the first support level at 1.2900.
 We think that this support level will decrease to 1.2500 after breaking.
 Accordingly, if we put the sell stop order at 1.2900, the sell stop order will automatically be active when the price reaches 1.2900.

 Margin is an essential concept for forex trading.
 Margin trading allows investors to take positions that are larger than their account balance.
 So that, Investors have the opportunity to make phenomenally big earnings with only a minor shift in price going in their favor.
 On the other hand, the investor can get into a difficult situation with small price changes going against investor’s favor.
 Therefore, it is risky to trade without having comprehensive knowledge about the functioning of the margin account.

 First of all, it is necessary to know what the following metrics mean and how they work.
-Each term will be discussed on the following pages.
+Each term will be discussed on the following sections.